anakryiko/retsnoop/README.md

 ## Distro availability

 Retsnoop started to be packaged by distros.
-Table below will point out which distros package retsnoop and at which verison.
+Table below will point out which distros package retsnoop and at which version.

 [![retsnoop distro status](https://repology.org/badge/vertical-allrepos/retsnoop.svg)](https://repology.org/project/retsnoop/versions)